ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The following error alerts are defined:

-- connection_error: There is an error in the TLS session establishment (TLS error codes should be reported-up to gateway level)
+- connectionError: There is an error in the TLS session establishment (TLS error codes should be reported-up to gateway level)

-- bad_certificate: The gateway certificate was corrupt, contained signatures, that did not verify correctly, etc.
+- badCertificate: The gateway certificate was corrupt, contained signatures, that did not verify correctly, etc.
   (Some common TLS level errors: unsupported_certificate, certificate_revoked, certificate_expired, certificate_unknown, unknown_ca).

-- protocol_version_error: The SATP protocol version the peer has attempted to negotiate is recognized but not supported.
+- protocolVersionError: The SATP protocol version the peer has attempted to negotiate is recognized but not supported.

 - (Others TBD)